Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Length - Points should be able to fit on a single line.
 Very rarely would a point occupy two lines.
 Five is right out.

+Often I see people leaving the "why" part out of their points.
+Employers not only want to see what you did and how, but also the reasoning behind the action or the impact/results that occurred because of the action.
+Otherwise it just seems like you were just told to do something and then went and did it.

 ## Example 1

 *Implemented a matrix solver with the [math] library to generate a correction from identified pixels in images*